matuneville/minesweeper/README.md

 # Minesweeper 💣💥
-Starting from a group practice work for university in which we had to program the structural base of the minesweeper game, mainly coded with arrays (vectors) and matrices, I succeeded to program this simple graphic interface to play the game in the console, so anyone can give it a try.
+Starting from a group practice work for university in which we had to program the structural base of the minesweeper game, mainly coded with arrays (vectors) and matrices, in C++, I succeeded to program this simple graphic interface to play the game in the console, so anyone can give it a try.
 It was all coded in CLion IDE.
 The group members are mentioned at the bottom.

 ## Game working